 A comprehensive survey of the structures and functions of the cell.
 Organelles, membranes, and cellular processes are examined with an emphasis on biochemical aspects.
-Four periods lecture and two periods laboratory.
 Prereq: BIOL 120 and 130, or CHEM 212; O; J. Kirkley

 BCHM 301 Biochemistry I: Structure and Function